 The BOCS' recent compensation policy has been a mix of pay plan (commonly known as cost of living) adjustments and pay for performance (commonly known as merit) adjustments.
+Should the BOCS continue this policy in the five year plan, the outcome would be as follows: FY 15 - 3% pay for performance; FY 16 - 2% pay plan; FY 17 - 3% pay for performance; FY 18 - 2% pay plan; and FY 19 - 3% pay for performance.

-FY2016 Budget Development
+FY 15 Budget Development

-Scrubbing FY15 Adopted to Create a Starting Point
+Scrubbing FY 14 Adopted to Create a Starting Point

-OMB, in cooperation with all County agencies, applies the BOCS' policies and County practices to the FY2015 Budget to create a starting point for FY16 budget discussions.
-One-time revenues and expenditures are removed, as are planned Five-Year Plan reductions such as previously funded capital and technology projects.
-Current salaries are brought forward, and all vacant positions are reset to the starting salary.
+OMB, in cooperation with all County agencies, applies the BOCS' policies and County practices to the FY 2014 Budget to create a starting point for FY 15 budget discussions.
+One-time revenues and expenditures are removed, as are planned five year plan reductions such as previously funded capital and technology projects.
+Current salaries are brought forward, and all vacant positions are reset to entry level.